-Often known as the Satpura ki Rani, Pachmarhi is a beautiful hill station in District Hoshangabad, Madhya Pradesh.
+Often known as Satpura ki Rani, Pachmarhi is a beautiful hill station in District Hoshangabad, Madhya Pradesh.
 Situated at an altitude of 1,067 feet, this region is also a part of the UNESCO Biosphere Reserve which is home to a great number of leopards and bison.

-Going by its etymology, the name Pachmarhi is derived from two Hindi words i.e. Panch and Marhi meaning five and caves.
-If the legends are to be believed then these caves were built by none other than the Pandavas during their exile.
+Going by its etymology, the name Pachmarhi is derived from two Hindi words i.e. Panch and Marhi which means five caves.
+According to mythological legends, these caves were built by the Pandavas during their exile.
 However, geologists claim these caves to be of Buddhist or Jain origin.

-Talking about the pre-colonial period, before the rise of Britishers, Pachmarhi was under the rule of Gond King Bhawut Singh.
-Then with the coming of Britishers, there was a Captain named James Forsyth discovered this beautiful hill station in 1857.
+Talking about the pre-colonial period, Pachmarhi was under the rule of Gond King Bhawut Singh.
+Then with the coming of Britishers, the Captain named James Forsyth discovered this beautiful hill station in 1857.
 He then developed Pachmarhi as a health resort because this place in Madhya Pradesh offers tranquil vibes.

-1. Bee Falls.
-The ethereal beauty of these waterfalls will simply blow away your mind.
+The ethereal beauty of these waterfalls will simply captivate your mind.
 Here you get to experience some of the most amazing views of the natural scenery.
 Thus, if you visit Pachmarhi you shouldn’t definitely miss this one out.

-2. Jata Shankar Caves.
-The Jata Shankar Caves which are located in Pachmarhi are considered to be quite sacred.
+Jata Shankar Caves located in Pachmarhi are considered to be quite sacred.
 Perhaps this might be so as it is believed to be the place where Lord Shiva concealed himself from Bhasmasur.

-4. Mahadeo Hill.
 These hills are located in Madhya Pradesh and are one of the most incredible tourist attractions to explore with lots of bubbling excitement.
 The holy shrine of Lord Shiva holds immense significance as people hold great reverence for it.

 Pachmarhi is a beautiful hill station and is a must-visit if you want to escape the stress of city life.
 To travel here, you will need to cover a total distance of about 912, 897, 1,367, 1,318 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can reach here by the following means of transportation.

-By Train.
 If you plan to travel via train, then deboard at the Pipariya Railway Station situated 50-60 km away.
-It majorly serves the Pipriya town in Madhya Pradesh and is considered to be an A category station of the West Central Railway Zone.
+It majorly serves the Pipariya town in Madhya Pradesh and is considered to be an A category station of the West Central Railway Zone.
 After deboarding here, consider booking a taxi or some other means of local transportation to reach here.